 Does this mean if you don’t drink alcohol, you should start?

 Not exactly, you can also obtain these healthy polyphenols from eating grapes and other fruits and veggies with darker skins.
-However, some of my clients rest easier at night knowing that studies show that those who abstain from alcohol completely do not live any longer than those who drink in moderation. (phew!)
+However, some of my clients rest easier at night knowing that studies show that those who abstain from alcohol completely do not live any longer than those who drink in moderation.
+(Insert collective sigh of relief... phew!)

-Remember, always consume alcohol in moderation… one to two drinks for women and one to three drinks for men per day.
-Also, be sure to drink water along side to help avoid dehydration.
+Remember, always consume alcohol in moderation… one to two drinks for men and women and be sure to include multiple alcohol-free nights in the week as well.
+Also, be sure to add salt to your food to offset salt loses from alcohol intake.

 Enjoy your health boosting Pinot Noir’s and Cabernet Sauvignon’s this fall… for the great taste and the health benefits!